rsta2/circle-docs/docs/getting-started.rst

 	AARCH = 64
 	RASPPI = 3

 64-bit operation is possible on the Raspberry Pi 3 and 4 only.
-The optional settings (see above) have been omitted here, but are possible too.

 Building
 ~~~~~~~~